HampusRydin/multi-agent-content-pipeline/README.md

 ## Security Notes

-- Never commit `.env` files (already in `.gitignore`)
 - Use your own Supabase project - don't share credentials
 - For production, adjust RLS policies in Supabase
 - Consider using service role key for backend, anon key for frontend
 - Rotate API keys if they were ever exposed

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

 ## License